 Property, plant and equipment is capitalized at cost and depreciated on a straight-line basis over its expected economic life.
 The useful life is reviewed annually and, if necessary, revised to correspond to new expectations.
 In addition to the purchase price, acquisition costs include incidental acquisition costs as well as any costs incurred in the demolition, dismantling, and /or removal of the asset in question from its site and in the restoration of that site.
 Any reductions in the price of acquisition reduce the acquisition costs.
-Property, plant and equipment is not revalued on the basis of the provisions in IAS 16.
+No revaluation on the basis of the provisions in IAS 16 is performed for property, plant and equipment.
 Day-to-day maintenance and repair costs are expensed as incurred.
-Costs for replacing parts or carrying out major overhauls of property, plant and equipment are capitalized if future economic benefits are likely to accrue to the Group and if the costs can be measured reliably.
+Costs for replacing parts or carrying out major overhauls of property, plant and equipment are capitalized if future economic benefits are likely accrue to the Group and if the costs can be measured reliably.

 Grants from third parties reduce acquisition and production costs.
 Unless otherwise indicated, these grants (investment subsidies) are provided by government bodies.
 Income grants that are not offset by future expenses are recognized as income.
 Until the funds have been received, grants are recognized as separate assets.
-For grants involving a legal claim, the claim to the grant is capitalized as an asset if the company has fulfilled, on the balance sheet date, the material requirements for provision of such a grant and has submitted, by the closing date, the necessary application form or is highly likely to do so by this date.
+For grants involving a legal claim, the claim to the grant is capitalized as an asset on the balance sheet date if the company has fulfilled the material requirements for permission to be issued with such a grant and has submitted, by the closing date, the necessary application form or is highly likely to do so by this date.

 Financing costs that were incurred in connection with particular, qualifying assets and which can be attributed directly or indirectly to them are capitalized as part of acquisition or production costs until the assets are used for the first time.
 In addition, financing costs are not reported as part of acquisition or production costs.
 WACKER accounts for financing costs in accordance with IAS 23 (Borrowing Costs) if they concern major, long-term investments in production plants.